GoodyGorazdo/chooser/README.md

         'some_attr': 'some_value',
         'some_attr': 'some_value',
         'some_attr': 'some_value',
-//        -- 'attr': any attributes can be added (key - value)
+          // -- 'attr': any attributes can be added (key - value) },
-      },

       id: 'some_unique_id',
           // -- 'id': item id is assigned automatically by the index of the item in the array.
           //    If necessary, you can reassign it.
           //    Used to select an element and focus on an element:
           //    (select.select (chooserId), select.focuse (chooserId)).

       group: 'some_name',
-//        -- add group to hide the names of one group },
+          // -- add group to hide the names of one group

+      onClick(item) {
+          someFunction(item);
+         }
+        // -- the function will be executed during the click of the item },

     {
       value: 'some_value',